xbeat/Machine-Learning/README.md

 ## Introduction to Flask-SQLAlchemy

 Introduction to Flask-SQLAlchemy Flask-SQLAlchemy is an extension for Flask that adds support for SQLAlchemy, a Python SQL toolkit and Object-Relational Mapper (ORM).
 It simplifies the process of working with databases in Flask applications.

+## Dynamic Code Flexibility with importlib and getattr

+Dynamic Module Loading Fundamentals

+Dynamic module loading in Python enables runtime flexibility by allowing modules to be imported based on runtime conditions rather than static imports.
+This fundamental concept leverages importlib.import\_module to load modules programmatically and getattr to access their attributes.

 ## Principal Geodesic Analysis with Python